ABOUT REVERSE OSMOSIS (RO)

 of about 4% or less of the incoming water (membrane dependent).

-A sidestream off this line feeds a DI bottle service for DI water.
+A sidestream off this line feed a DI bottle service for DI water.

 The TDS is only 4% of the incoming water so the DI bottles will